sofiabarragan/website/content/project/bayes_cap/index.md

 \beta_k \sim N(m_{k}, s_{k}^{2}) \\
 $$`

-It is important to note that there is no intercept in $y_i^*$, which is an omission by the construction of `stan_polr`'s model and the multi-class outcomes for this ordinal model.
+It is important to note that there is no intercept in `$y_i^*$`, which is an omission by the construction of `stan_polr`'s model and the multi-class outcomes for this ordinal model.

 Since we do not have prior information about the relationship between observed transportation access and these specific predictors, we will be using the default prior in `stan_polr`.
 Specifically, we establish a prior for the location of the proportion of the outcome variance that is attributable to the predictors.
-This proportion is more commonly known as the $R^2$ metric used in frequentist linear regressions and could be located at any value between (0,1).
-It is also worth noting that we could specify uniform Dirichlet count priors (e.g., $\text{Dirichlet}(1,1,1)$ on the categories of transportation access in `stan_polr`.
+This proportion is more commonly known as the `$R^2$` metric used in frequentist linear regressions and could be located at any value between (0,1).
+It is also worth noting that we could specify uniform Dirichlet count priors (e.g., `$\text{Dirichlet}(1,1,1)$`) on the categories of transportation access in `stan_polr`.

-Since we are using a uniform prior on the location of $R^2$, we say the ratio of our $ R^2$'s proportion is around 0.5 or that a perfect explanation of variance and non-explanation of variance in our outcome categories is equally plausible.
+Since we are using a uniform prior on the location of `$R^2$`, we say the ratio of our `$R^2$`'s proportion is around 0.5 or that a perfect explanation of variance and non-explanation of variance in our outcome categories is equally plausible.
 So, we expect that 50% of the variability in transportation access cannot be explained by the mean neighborhood income, percentage below the poverty line in a neighborhood, the number of grocery stores and food vendors in a neighborhood, and the borough.
 Visit the $R^2$ section in `rstanarm` 's documentation [here](https://rdrr.io/cran/rstanarm/man/priors.html) for a more technical overview.

 One technical limitation is the paucity of cross-validated error metrics for `stan_polr` 's ordinal regression model.
 To test the model's fitness on new data, we used a manual train-test split where our training data would include 70% of the original observations, while our test data would include the remaining 30%.